Updated September 17, 2023

 1.)
 Push-up, not flop down

 What is a burpee supposed to be?
-Simple, it’s a push-up to plank to jumping air squat to… do it all over again.
+Simple, it’s a push-up to plank to jumping air squat, then do it all over again.

-What do we normally make it?
-Something akin to a fish out of water, slowly flopping around on the ground, gasping for water as it ponders its short existence right before dying…at least that’s what’s going through my head when I do burpees.
-And… that’s what I look like more often than not.
+What do we usually make it?
+Something akin to a fish out of water, slowly flopping around on the ground, gasping for water as it ponders its short existence right before dying.
+At least, that’s what’s going through my head when I do burpees.
+And that’s what I look like more often than not.

 2.)
 Plank, not knee-crawl-step-up

 Now you’re pushing off the ground, where do you go from there?
 Into a hollow body plank position.
-This is going to set your hips (think booty people!) in the right position to create torque (force) which is going to carry you through the rest of the motion and on up into the glorious air.
-What you want to do is lead with your butt/hips (I just like saying butt), and not your knees!
-I know, most of us are thinking about bringing our knees up to our chest and then standing up.
+This will set your hips (think booty people!) in the right place to create torque (force), which will carry you through the rest of the motion and on into the glorious air.
+What you want to do is lead with your butt/hips (I like saying butt) and not your knees!
+Most of us think about bringing our knees up to our chest and then standing up.
 Don’t do this.
-Lead with the butt through the plank position and your feet will naturally follow suit.
+Lead with the butt through the plank position; your feet will naturally follow suit.

-As your feet come up bring them right behind your wrists.
-What most people do is that sort of push-up to the knee crawl position, then bring one foot up so you’re now on a knee, and finally push off of the other knee until you’re in the standing position.
-That was just exhausting to write here… and I’m sure exhausting to read… now just think about how exhausting it is to do over and over and over again in burpee heaven.
+As your feet come up, bring them right behind your wrists.
+Most people do that sort of push-up to the knee crawl position, then bring one foot up so you’re now on a knee, and finally push off of the other knee until you’re in the standing position.
+That was exhausting to write here and, I’m sure, exhausting to read.
+Now, think about how exhausting it is to do over and over and over again in burpee heaven.
 Don’t do this.
 You are expending precious energy.
 Use the torque from the hip drive to bring your feet up naturally ’til they are flat on the ground, right behind your wrists.
-As Carl Paoli, Gymnast extraordinaire and San Francisco CrossFit coach reminds us, “It’s your hips that drive you up and down, you never pull your legs in.
+As Carl Paoli, Gymnast extraordinaire and San Francisco CrossFit coach reminds us, “It’s your hips that drive you up and down.
+You never pull your legs in.
 It’s the hips that drive you into that good foot placement.”
 Remember, the knees don’t drive the movement.
-The power and thrust of the movement comes from the hip drive.
+The power and thrust of the movement come from the hip drive.
 So concentrate your efforts there.
-Don’t think about tucking those knees to your chest; rather, think about sending that butt straight up into the sky to say, “hi”!
+Don’t think about tucking those knees to your chest; instead, think about sending that butt straight into the sky to say, “hi”!

 3.)
 Toes forward